 Try not to feed your dog dried blueberries or blueberry artificially flavored food.
 These are usually prepared with preservatives and other chemicals that are not good for any pet.
 It’s really better to just stick to organic and natural food.

+Blueberries are delicious with full of nutrients and vitamins that’s why a large number of people eating them but are blueberries Ok for dogs or how many blueberries can you give your dog?
 The other thing you need to know about feeding blueberries to your pets is that blueberries have really high dietary fiber content.
 In general, that’s a positive and healthy thing.
 But if your dog eats a lot of blueberries, it can get a stomach ache or other digestive problems, like diarrhea or constipation.

 If your puppy accidentally ate one, there’s no reason to panic.
 But if you have blueberries growing in your backyard, you might want to start thinking about putting up a fence so your resourceful puppy won’t be able to get access to your blueberry bushes and go on a binge.